 This clause does not form an integral part of this Recommendation | International Standard.

 In addition to the requirements, it is desirable that conforming decoders implement various informative recommendations specified in Rec.
-ITU-T H.266 | ISO/IEC 23090-3 that are not an integral part of that Recommendation | International Standard.
+ITU-T H.266 | ISO/IEC 23090-3:202X 2nd Edition that are not an integral part of that Recommendation | International Standard.
 This clause discusses some of these recommendations.

 It is recommended that a conforming decoder be able to resume the decoding process as soon as possible after the loss or corruption of part of a bitstream.